Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: Approach

 \textbf{Labeling Consistency Evaluation.} To ensure the reliability and consistency of the labeling process, we measured the inter-rater agreement between the two authors using Cohen’s Kappa coefficient~($\kappa$)~\cite{cohenkappa}, which is widely used in existing works~\cite{quan2022jsdl,chen2023dlframework,chen2021faults,liu2023distributed}.
 During the pilot labeling phase, the initial $\kappa$ score was calculated to be 0.65, indicating substantial agreement but leaving room for improvement.
 To address this, we conducted a training session to clarify the labeling guidelines, refine the taxonomy definitions, and resolve ambiguities in the classification process.
 Following the training session, the two authors independently labeled an additional 10\% of the dataset to re-evaluate the agreement.
 This time, the $\kappa$ score increased to 0.91, reflecting near-perfect agreement.
-Encouraged by this improvement, we proceeded to the full dataset labeling phase, maintaining the same process of independent labeling followed by conflict resolution through arbitration by the third author.
-As labeling progressed, the inter-rater agreement was periodically measured on subsequent batches of vulnerabilities.
+Encouraged by this improvement, we proceeded to the full dataset labeling phase, maintaining the same process of independent labeling followed by conflict resolution.
 By the completion of the full labeling task, the $\kappa$ score consistently exceeded 0.8, demonstrating excellent agreement between the two authors.
 For vulnerabilities where disagreements arose, the authors revisited the original reports and discussed their interpretations with the third author until a consensus was reached.
-This process not only ensured that all vulnerabilities were labeled consistently but also allowed us to iteratively refine the taxonomy to better capture the nuances of LLM-specific vulnerabilities.
-The final agreement indicates the robustness and reliability of our code schema and procedure.
-In summary, among the 597 manually analyzed vulnerabilities, we identified 529 that meet the criteria, as they are indeed related to LLM infrastructure and contain sufficient detailed information for analysis.
+In summary, among the 597 manually analyzed vulnerabilities, we identified 529 that meet the criteria~(\textbf{S4}), as they are indeed related to the LLM supply chain and contain sufficient detailed information for analysis.